tanghao-xiaomi/docs/en/device_dev_guide/connection/bluetooth/Bluetooth_Overview.md

 ### 2. Bluetooth Driver Development

-OpenVela Bluetooth supports multiple driver architectures.
+openvela Bluetooth supports multiple driver architectures.
 Below is an example using the common BTH4 driver architecture to implement and register a Bluetooth driver.

 #### Implementing the Driver